Welcome to today's edition of the Rush 24-7 podcast.

 Most people don't get that.

-And I they've killed me in my position.
+They killed them in my position.

-Let me mention the title of this one more time, folks, the war on cops, which will help you find it.
+Let me mention the title of this one more time, folks, The War on Cops, which will help you find it.

 I went back to the transcript of the interview.